 A united front

-AT&T, for example, the largest U.S. carrier, says it has blocked or labeled more than 16 billion robocalls since 2016, including 6 billion last year.
+For example, AT&T, the largest U.S. carrier, says it is blocking more than 1 billion robocalls a month.

 Best practices for consumers